bytecodealliance/wasmtime/docs/langref.rst

     entry block
         The :term:`EBB` that is executed first in a function.
-Currently, a Cretonne function must have exactly one entry block which must be the first block in the function.
+Currently, a Cranelift function must have exactly one entry block which must be the first block in the function.
 The types of the entry block arguments must match the types of arguments in the function signature.